shaekuronen/spandex/README.md

 You will be prompted for a project name, but it will default to the name of the folder you created (`project-name` in the example above), so just hit `Enter` twice.

 You will then be prompted to do `npm install` to install grunt (and its plugins and dependencies) locally to the project.
-Further instructions for setting up with GitHub and using grunt can be found in the project's `README.md` file.
+Further instructions for using grunt can be found in the project's `README.md` file.